 For instance, Headspace, the meditation app, is offering free access to their app for any healthcare professional.
 Amid the Coronavirus, this good deed is carrying a lot of social capital.

 Their Covid-19 specific page received over 30,000 shares on social media:

-It also has received 396 referring domains in the same period:
+It also has received 568 new backlinks to their website in the same period:

 With mentions from some authoritative sites, to say the least: